arishuynhvan/arishuynhvan.github.io/_posts/2017-03-28-100daysofcode-day2.md

 3. Learn how to make a new theme for the CMS framework of choice
 4. Learn how to make a new plugin (QR login) for the CMS framework of choice
 5. Figure out how to stop my jenkins server from running?
 Probably by restarting my laptop after a super long duration
+6. Check which one allows easy video upload, preferably from URL of videos in Google drive